MLK Jr. station (DART)

+On maps and schedules, the facility is typically treated as two separate stations, with the light rail portion referred to as MLK Jr. station and the bus portion referred to as J.B.
+Jackson Jr. Transit Center.

 Location

-MLK Jr. station is located within the South Dallas area, specifically at the intersection of Martin Luther King Junior Boulevard and South Trunk Avenue.
-The area's largest attraction is Fair Park, from which MLK Jr. station is two blocks to the south.
-Additionally, a number of small businesses and public facilities are in the vicinity of the station.
+MLK Jr. station is located at the intersection of Martin Luther King Jr. Boulevard and South Trunk Avenue.
+The area's largest attraction is Fair Park, the home of the State Fair of Texas, which is two blocks north of MLK Jr. station.
+A number of small businesses and public facilities are in the vicinity of the station.

 Transit-oriented development

 As with other DART stations, particularly within the inner sections of Dallas, the City of Dallas has encouraged transit-oriented development in station-proximate parcels to boost economic development.
 MLK Jr. is one of the City's five prime targets for encouraging mixed-use development near DART; the station area plan released in February 2013 aims to focus growth in an "urban mixed-use area" encompassing vacant lots directly south of the station as well as designating Grand Avenue, Martin Luther King Junior Boulevard and Robert B Cullum Boulevard as corridors to upgrade to complete streets or secondary streetscape areas.